Ethan826/ethankent-dot-dev/content/posts/dependency_inversion.md

 ```

 Now we're ready to define our main function.
 Notice that it still relies
 entirely on services.
-This may seem like a lot of overhead, but injecting
+This indirection may seem like a lot of overhead, but
-dependencies even in our main function it is the best way to enable end to end
+injecting dependencies even in our main function it is the best way to enable
-tests using mock dependencies.
+end to end tests using mock dependencies.

 ```ts
 export interface CreateAndAssociateBucketDeps {